-Prior to obtaining his position as a distinguished lecturer at the Rutgers School of Social Work, Bill Waldman served as the Commissioner of the New Jersey Department of Human Services, the largest public agency in the state.
+Prior to retirment in 2019 Bill Waldman served as distinguished lecturer at the Rutgers School of Social Work, and was the Commissioner of the New Jersey Department of Human Services, the largest public agency in the state.
 In this position, he oversaw the Medicaid program, mental health services, youth and family services, developmental disabilities services, and state welfare programs.

 WHAT DOES SOCIAL WORK PRACTICE IN A GOVERNMENT AGENCY ENTAIL?

 There are many social work jobs available at the state level.
 Social workers can work as case managers in mental health or developmental disabilities, in family services, or in Medicaid.
 As Commissioner, Bill interfaced with social workers on all levels, from direct practice through management and administration.
 There are a wide variety of roles for social workers interested in working with the government.
 There are also a variety of levels of government in addition to the state, including the county level (e.g., county offices on aging) and the local level (e.g., municipal departments of health).
 Bill's favorite part about being Commissioner was working on projects that enhanced social justice, thereby giving better care and quality of life to New Jersey citizens, especially to those most vulnerable.